onsi/gomega/docs/index.md

 }, SpecTimeout(time.Second))
 ```

-now when the spec times out both the `client.FetchCount` function and `Eventually` will be signaled and told to exit. you an also use `Eventually().WithContext(ctx)` to provide the context.
+now when the spec times out both the `client.FetchCount` function and `Eventually` will be signaled and told to exit. you can also use `Eventually().WithContext(ctx)` to provide the context.

 Since functions that take a context.Context as a first-argument are common in Go, `Eventually` supports automatically injecting the provided context into the function.
 This plays nicely with `WithArguments()` as well.
 You can rewrite the above example as: